davisliang/davisliang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an Applied Research Scientist at [Meta AI (Formerly Facebook AI)](https://ai.facebook.com/), working on natural language processing research.
+I am an Applied Research Scientist at [Meta AI](https://ai.facebook.com/), working on natural language processing research.
 My current academic pursuits involve understanding the underpinnings of how foundation models learn.

 At Meta, I work with a group of wonderful scientists whose creativity and enthusiasm are the primary reasons why I have not abandoned society to peddle art NFTs from a sizeable digital estate in the Fashion Street district of Decentraland.